 Story Dogs is a non-profit organisation.
 The program is free of charge for children and one-on-one reading sessions are delivered entirely by volunteers.

 At Story Dogs, all costs are covered by dog sponsorships, fundraising and donations.
 It costs approximately $500 per year to put a Dog Team into a primary school.
 As Story Dogs is a non-profit organisation.
 All monies raised go directly to putting more dogs into schools to help more children become life-long readers.

 $30 per entry

-On submission of the below form you will be redirected to PayPal so you can pay the entry fee.
+On submission of the below form you will be redirected to the checkout on the Authors Online website so you can pay the entry fee.
 Alternatively, please click here.

 Direct Deposit Details on Request.

 Entries open on 1st January 2023 and close at 9pm on 30th April 2023

 - Entries must be submitted by the below form or emailed to Michelle Worthington at firstname.lastname@example.org.